 Choosing and directly enrolling in courses abroad can be confusing and overwhelming—we offer you predeparture advising that’s specific to your needs.
 Our goal is to provide support and guidance throughout your application and enrollment process.

 As an IES Abroad student directly enrolled at Nanzan University, you have access to on-site IES Abroad staff who are specifically dedicated to your needs.
 Our on-site staff work with you and your local institution to answer any questions about academic requirements, housing, or well-being and safety.

 Our support services for direct enrollment students are specifically designed to help you achieve your study abroad goals as effectively and smoothly as possible.
 We know studying abroad is an adventure, and, at times, you may need help or just someone to talk to—that’s why our staff is there for you.

 As part of IES Abroad’s direct enrollment services, we work with Nanzan University to offer well-located, comfortable housing for all students because securing independent housing can be challenging.
 IES Abroad’s housing options reflect the local student culture and meet our safety and security standards.

-When you arrive, you participate in an introductory orientation with the IES Abroad Nagoya staff.
-You travel to a historic and culturally-significant city outside of Nagoya, such as Inuyama, where you stay in a ryokan (a traditional Japanese inn) and receive language instruction.
+When you arrive, you participate in an introductory four-day orientation with the IES Abroad Nagoya staff.
+You travel to a historic and culturally-significant city outside of Nagoya such as Inuyama, where you stay in a ryokan (a traditional Japanese inn) and receive language instruction.

-Designed specifically for direct enrollment students, our orientation program introduces you to your program, teaches you about emergency services on campus, and connects you with your fellow students, and to Nagoya.
-Topics such as academics, housing, transportation, and health and safety are covered during this time.
+Designed specifically for direct enrollment students, our orientation introduces you to your program, teaches you about emergency services on campus, and connects you with your fellow students and to Nagoya.
+Topics such as academics, housing, transportation, special language sessions, and health and safety are covered during this time.